pygame-community/pygame-ce/docs/reST/ref/system.rst

    the dict are the names of instruction sets and the values determine whether the instruction set is available.

+   Some of functions like ``Surface.blit`` can be accelerated by SIMD instruction sets like SSE2 or AVX2.
+By checking the availability of instruction sets, you can check if these accelerations are available.

    Here is an example of the returned dict
    ::